What happens next?

 - You will receive your College bill just before the start of each term as an email sent to your @cam email address.

-- The subject line of the email with be 'Latest Statement'.
+- The subject line of the email will be 'Latest Statement'.

 - The deadline for the payment of your termly College bill is two weeks after the first day of each term.